aptise/peter_sslers/README.md

 Peter tries to leverage the system's OpenSSL instead of using Python's modules whenever possible.
 The reason is to minimize the amount of downloads/packages.
 A future version will allow switching between the two.

-Although Python2 is no longer supported by Python itself, Python2 and Python3 are targeted platforms for this library because we all have legacy systems.
+Although Python2 is no longer supported by Python itself, Python2 and Python3 are targeted platforms for this library because we all have to deal legacy systems.

 ## Why?